 Today it’s all about the sights.
-First make your way to Tokyo’s historic Asakusa neighborhood, making sure to check out the glorious Sensōji and Kaminarimon – arguably two of the most iconic architectural feats in the city.
+First make your way to Tokyo’s historic Asakusa neighbourhood, making sure to check out the glorious Sensōji and Kaminarimon – arguably two of the most iconic architectural feats in the city.
 Then it’s time to take a boat ride along the Sumida River with Tokyo Cruise, beside Asakusa station.
 Watch as the skyline comes into view from Tokyo Bay.
-Later, take the train one stop over to see the Tokyo Skytree all lit up at night.
+Later, take the train one stop to see the Tokyo Skytree all lit up and glittering at night.
 Grab some souvenirs and a bite to eat at the Skytree Village while soaking up the sensory overload.